seshbot/seshbot.github.io/source/_posts/2015-05-05-an-introduction-to-opengl-getting-started.markdown

 OpenGL __objects__ are the conceptual entities you create using the API, such as vertex buffers (VBOs), vertex arrays (VAOs), shaders, programs, textures and framebuffers.
 OpenGL has commands to create, bind and delete each of the different types of objects.
 Note that the objects you create are only valid with the context that was active when you created them!

 OpenGL commands that operate on OpenGL objects require those objects to be _bound_.
 For example when you call `glDrawElements()` you don't pass the program, the target framebuffer or the vertex or index buffer IDs to the function, it just operates on whichever program, framebuffer and vertex buffers are currently bound (through the `glUseProgram()`, `glBindFramebuffer()` and `glBindBuffer()` commands.)
 Many people feel this is a confusing and error-prone way to do things; it means that if you call some library or function that uses OpenGL there is no way to determine whether it has modified the current context in any way, so you have to re-bind all your stuff.
 It's unfortunate but that's the API we are stuck with :(

+_Note:_ it is interesting to note that the `glCreate`-type functions don't actually create or allocate anything!
+They give you back a free handle, but that handle isn't actually allocated until it is bound.
+This means that technically you're free to keep track of these IDs yourself and allocate them according to whatever scheme you most desire, though I'm not sure why you'd do that.

 ### OpenGL context
 _Here I'll describe the concepts involved in creating and using OpenGL contexts.
 For a more tutorial-type approach have a look at [this guide](https://open.gl/context) that shows how to use several different popular context management libraries._